PrincetonUniversity/intro_ml_libs/spark/README.md

 - Lazy evaluation is used.
 Operations in the Spark script which transform an RDD are translated to a node in a computation graph instead of being immediately evaluated.
 Actions cause the graph to be evaluated.
 Intermediate results can be cached in memory and/or disk.

-Spark 2.4 is available on the Princeton HPC clusters.
-See the [Python API](https://spark.apache.org/docs/2.4.6/api/python/index.html).
-Spark will not work on our clusters with Anaconda modules newer than anaconda3/2019.10.
+Spark 3 is available on the Princeton HPC clusters.
+See the [Python API](https://spark.apache.org/docs/3.2.0/api/python/).
+See the Research Computing [knowledge base page](https://researchcomputing.princeton.edu/support/knowledge-base/spark).

 ## A Simple DataFrame